STACEY VANEK SMITH, HOST:

-FLOWERS: You shouldn't have took from this guy.
+FLOWERS: You didn't - you shouldn't have took from this guy.
 This guy has nothing.
 This was it.
 This was all he had.
-And y'all put a hurt on him by doing that.
-All right.
-So you're cattle wrestling days are over.
+And y'all put a hurt on him by doing that, all right?
+So your cattle rustling days are over.
 Do we all agree on that?
-All right.
-We've got your word on that?
+All right, got your word on that?

 CHACE: It's the perfect soundtrack.

 FLOWERS: So this is the kind of old music that you can listen to when you're driving down a road.
-You go a hundred miles just to go with another hundred miles.
-And you get to a ranch, and an old boy walks out that you've known all his life.
-All he's done is work for everything he's had because the worn scar and tarnished hands that he has.
+You go a hundred miles just to go another hundred miles.
+And you get to a ranch, and an old boy walks out that you know in all is life, all he's done is work for everything he's had because of the worn, scarred and tarnished hands that he has.

 SMITH: You are getting a little choked up.

 FLOWERS: You can't help from getting emotional for helping people out.
 And today is no exception to that.

 CHACE: Jerry flowers says the outlaws will be charged next week - 12 counts larceny of a domestic animal.

 (SOUNDBITE OF SONS OF THE SAN JOAQUIN SONG "TRILOGY FOR ROY")